hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 **Abstract:**

+Connecting nodes is a live activity because the connection is done by setting the in- and outputs of the node objects at runtime and marking the attributes as 'dirty', which triggers the recalculating of the results of the node instantly.

 #### Removing Conncetions

 **Concrete:**

+Removing a connections works exactly as making a connection, except that the in- and outputs are set to a null pointer.
+The attributes are set to the 'dirty' state, updateSlice() is called on the node object and the result is updated.

 **Abstract:**

+Removing a connection is made live by the same mechanism as making a connection.

 #### Changing a Value in the Node Inspector

 **Concrete:**

+The Node Inspector is a window that shows all attributes of the currently selected node.
+It shows spinboxes for numeric values, text field for strings and drop down menus for enumeration attributes.
+It can be used to change the values and settings of a node at any time.

+This is maybe the most typical form of 'live programming' and direct manipulation in Coral, but is achived with a very simple mechanism.
+Each UI element has a Python method 'widgetValueChanged()' that sets the attribute to the new value and marks it as dirty.
+This triggers the call of the updateSlice() functions tha updates the result of the nodes as described above.

 ```python
 # coralUi/py/coralUi/nodeInspector/fields.py lines 86-96: